yuvadm/DG-M1Q/README.md

 # DG-M1Q

-This nice little device can be had for just over $15 (https://www.banggood.com/Digoo-DG-M1Q-960P-2_8mm-Wireless-Mini-WIFI-Night-Vision-Smart-Home-Security-IP-Camera-Onvif-Monitor-p-1123595.html) and while it is quite capable it has some horrible software.
+This nice little IP camera can be had for [just over $15](https://www.banggood.com/Digoo-DG-M1Q-960P-2_8mm-Wireless-Mini-WIFI-Night-Vision-Smart-Home-Security-IP-Camera-Onvif-Monitor-p-1123595.html) and while it is quite capable it has some horrible software and security properties.

 Operating it requires connecting to some shady "cloud" service and downloading some apps to your mobile device.

-Unacceptable.
+Why, did you expect anything else?

+Either way, unacceptable.
 Here's an alternative way of using this thing.

 ## Usage

 ### Root Access

-1. Setup an isolated wireless network called `Free-AP0` with no authentication
+1. Setup an **isolated** wireless network called `Free-AP0` with no authentication
-2. Device wil connect to it on boot
+2. Device will connect to it on boot
-3. Hook up to serial UART pins
+3. Hook up to serial UART pins (see PCB pics)
 4. Enjoy root access with lots of crap dumped on screen, not good enough...
 4. Run `/bin/busybox telnetd`
 5. Run `ip a` to get the IP address for the device